How to Wear A Kashmiri Shawl for Every Occasion

 Evening Glamour

-Evening occasions provide the perfect opportunity to display heavily embroidered or kani-woven pieces, where intricate patterns catch and reflect ambient lighting beautifully.
+Evening occasions provide the perfect opportunity to display heavily embroidered or Kani-woven pieces.
+Intricate patterns catch and reflect ambient lighting in a way that no other accessory quite matches.
+This is how to wear a shawl elegantly at its most natural.

 Sun-Kissed Day Out